Week 5 - Vive La France

 I was raised by practical, no-nonsense folks.
 Food was the means of getting you from here to there.
 You ate it, and sometimes it tasted good.
-But it's job was to be useful.
-If it filled your stomach and if it didn't taste bad, you were doing well.
+But its job was to be useful.
+If it filled your stomach and didn't taste bad, you were doing well.

 By the time I traveled to Paris, I had already progressed beyond my humble culinary roots.
 I had 10 years of restaurant work under my belt.
 I had learned to use a knife, I had learned that green beans grew on a plant and not in a can, and that you could actually make things that tasted good without first opening a box.
 And now living in the New York City area, I had tasted food at some of the best restaurants America had to offer.

 But in France, I realized that good food could mean even more than good cooking, and good cooking was so much more than frivolous outings to fancy restaurants.
 In France, I saw food taken seriously.
 Food was carefully crafted, something to take pride in.
 In France, even on an airplane or at a food stand in the park, food was something to truly care about.
 Good food mattered.